 There are also other types of hosting available through AWS.
 For instance, Amazon GameLift can be used to deploy, operate, and scale cloud servers for online multiplayer gaming.

 When we drill down to web hosting in particular, AWS again offers you a wealth of options.

 For super-simple, one-page, static websites, you can use AWS Amplify.
 It costs $0.15 per GB served and $0.025 per GB stored, so a web page with 10,000 users per day would cost approximately $60 a month.
 Amazon S3 object storage can also be used in a similar fashion to serve up static pages or files at a low cost.

-Simple websites can be hosted using Amazon Lightsail, which is essentially a VPS (virtual private server) service.
+Simple websites can be hosted using Amazon Lightsail, which is essentially a VPS (opens in new tab) service.
 Lightsail includes all the infrastructure you need to create a website capable of dealing with low–medium amounts of traffic.
 You get a virtual machine, SSD storage, a static IP address, DNS management, and a set amount of data transfer, all for a price starting at $3.50 a month.

 If you expect to need five servers or more, you’ll need something bigger.
 Enterprise-level web hosting on AWS typically uses Amazon Elastic Cloud Computing (EC2).
 With EC2, you rent multiple web servers, usually situated in several separate data centers around the world.
 Coursera and Lamborghini are two examples of companies using EC2 for their web hosting infrastructure.

 Despite the potential advantages, most SMEs don’t host their websites directly with AWS.
 A business will typically go to web hosting providers like Bluehost (opens in new tab), HostGator (opens in new tab), Hostinger (opens in new tab), or DreamHost (opens in new tab).
 These services offer a more accessible means of building, managing, and maintaining a website.